 Activities

-This activity will help students appreciate and understand the contributions of Canadians not often mentioned in textbooks.
-Students will develop critical thinking skills through document analysis, research and the application of cross-curricular skills.
+This activity enables students to appreciate and understand the contributions of Canadians not often mentioned in textbooks.
+Students will develop their critical thinking skills through reading an original article of their choice, carrying research and the application of cross-curricular skills to…

 • Document Analysis